 Greetings savvy readers!

-America’s self praise locomotive chugs along—fully fueled to stir up Trouble in Black Paradise—an honesty our U.S. heritage carefully avoids.
+America’s self praise locomotive chugs along—avoiding the honesty of our U.S. heritage—fully fueled to stir up

 Books like U.C.
 Berkeley Professor Leon F. Litwack’s Been In The Storm So Long: The Aftermath Of Slavery certainly bring emotional difficulty—understandably for anyone.

 But for Blacks today the subject is especially an excruciating read and Litwack’s presentation is no exception.
 Slave reality laid out so starkly shows why this matter makes Afro-Americans become so unhinged; and why older Blacks in particular—when the 21st century is supposedly so historically removed—still staunchly avoid revisiting slavery’s gruesome operation details.